unicefuganda/devtrac/sites/all/modules/charts_graphs/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

 * There is additional information available at <http://drupal.org/node/681660>.
-  Bluff and Google Charts can be used right away. amCharts and Open Fharts Flash 2 require additional downloads/configuration to work.
+  Google Charts can be used right away.
+Bluff needs a additional download to work in IE. amCharts and Open Fharts Flash 2 require additional downloads/configuration to work.

 -- UPGRADE --